ml-sudocode/analyses/Synthetix/Synthetix_readme.md

 ### Overview

 I wanted to dig into synthetic assets on DeFi and landed on Synthetix, unsurprisingly.
+While not new today (January 2022), it's an interesting primitive to explore due to its complexity.

-Synthetic assets provide benefits like avoiding significant slippage on AMM-based DEXes when you trade, and providing exposure to assets from the real world (e.g. foreign exchange, commodities).
+Synthetic assets provide benefits like avoiding significant slippage on AMM-based DEXes when you trade the underlying directly, and providing exposure to assets from the real world (e.g. foreign exchange, commodities).
+How synthetics achieve this differ from project to project.

 While trying to understand how the Synthetix model works, I discovered that the system is more complex that I am used to from a tradfi lens.
 This is partly because the system _is_ complex.
-After many hours of research, I realized the confusion/complexity also comes from inadequate explanation.
+After many hours of research, I realized the confusion/complexity also comes from incomplete explanations.
 The official docs and community blogs do well at explaining the high level stuff, such as how you could buy something that represents direct exposure to the price of bitcoin, but are pretty light on explaining how the whole system is held together mathematically.

 When reading about how Synthetics enables exposure to crypto without holding the underlying, and without paying hefty slippage costs on AMMs, one could easily be misled to think that taking part in Synthetix staking automatically represents participation in the global pool of synthetic products ("Synths"), meaning believing that one is long crypto.
 Is that true?
 How would that work?

 Or, one could buy sBTC, a Synth that represents price exposure to bitcoin.
-If the price of bitcoin spikes, when should I worry that my counterparty (effectively the SNX stakers) are able to meet their obligations so that the whole system stays solvent and I can capture my profits?
+If the price of bitcoin spikes, at what price point should I worry that my counterparty (effectively the SNX stakers) are still able and incentivized to meet their obligations so that the whole system stays solvent and I can cash in my profits?

 The explanations available online didn't feel complete in light of these questions.
 I didn't want to take the blog articles at face value, so I modeled out the economics behind Synthetix.
 Specifically, I focused on the outcomes for an SNX staker.

 ***Takeaway: My model illustrates how if you stake SNX and simply hold on to your sUSD, you are effectively short the pool of Synths.*** When the value of the debt pool's component Synths rises, you suffer a loss and may have to re-collateralize towards the 600% collateralization ratio.
 To protect yourself against this scenario, you need to exchange your minted sUSD for other Synths in the Synth pool (aka the "debt pool"), in the same ratio that they exist in the pool.
 For example, if there are $1 million worth of sUSD and $3 million worth of sBTC in the pool, and I staked SNX to mint $10,000 worth of sUSD, I would convert $7,500 into sBTC.
-In this way, when the price of bitcoin changes, you do not suffer a loss (or gain).
+In this way, when the price of bitcoin rises (or falls), you do not suffer a loss (or gain).
+If price rises I would still need to pony up more SNX as collateral, but I do not suffer a paper loss as I am not short the global Synth portolio.

-_However, you would still on the hook for depositing more collateral if the value of the Synth pool rises and makes your collateralization ratio fall below 600%.
-Some related formulae:_
+_Some related formulae:_
 _* Collateralization ratio = user's SNX staked in Synthetix / user's share of the debt pool aka Debt Ratio_ _* Debt Ratio = (new sUSD minted from staking SNX / size of Synth pool at the time of minting sUSD) + incremental changes to the debt ratio based on changes in the debt pool arising from more sUSD minters and changes in the price of Synths_
 _* Incremental changes to the debt ratio for other stakers based on changes in the debt pool aka "delta" = new mint / (existing debt + new mint).)_

 ____

 ### Stating the unstated complexity